raffll/yampt/README.txt

 ------------------------------
 Simply

-yampt.exe --convert -f "C:\path\to\Morrowind\Data Files\Plugin.esp" -d Merged.dic
+yampt.exe --convert -f "C:\path\to\Morrowind\Data Files\Plugin.esp" -d "Merged.dic"

 or

-yampt.exe --convert-with-dial -f "C:\path\to\Morrowind\Data Files\Plugin.esp" -d Merged.dic
+yampt.exe --convert-with-dial -f "C:\path\to\Morrowind\Data Files\Plugin.esp" -d "Merged.dic"

 if you want to add dialog topic names to not converted INFO strings.
 Without this, most english plugins are not playable in your native language.